The Easiest Way to Succeed Online!™

 • Client List — Include a list of your most prestigious, well-known clients.
 This impresses prospects by association.
 They figure if you are good enough for American Express or Lever Brothers, you're good enough for them too.

-• Case Histories — These are success stories, which tell how a particular customer benefitted by selecting, buying, and using your services or methods.
+• Case Studies — These are success stories, which tell how a particular customer benefitted by selecting, buying, and using your services or methods.
 They present the reasons why the customer selected your service over competitive offers and the results achieved through its application.

 • Demonstrate Your Reputation and Stability — Talk about your track record and past successes.
 Cite number of years in the business, number of employees, the size of your operation, number of warehouses, number of plants, number of offices, annual sales, profits, reputation.
 This is usually done on a separate "about the company" page.

 • Show, Don't Tell — Don't just say your product or service saves money or improves life.
 Show that it does.
-Let's say you're selling an energy-efficient air-flow management system to building owners.
+Let's say you're selling an energy-efficient, air-flow management system to building owners.
 Instead of just talking in a general sense about energy savings, provide sample calculations that show exactly how much money buyers can save based on utility rates, building size, and thermostat setting.
-Put an interactive tool on your site that makes it easy for the visitor to perform the calaculation and come up with the money saved based on his specific situation.
+Put an interactive tool on your site that makes it easy for the visitor to perform the calculation and come up with the money saved based on his specific situation.

 • Use Comparisons — If your product or service clearly beats the competition, you can include comparisons, as long as they can be supported by documentation (i.e. specifications taken from competitors' brochures).

-An Urgent Need
+An Urgent Need…

 Thank you for visiting Kethyr Solutions.
 Please let us know how we may serve you better!